MarcGroc/url_shortener/README.md

 ## Introduction

-This is a simple URL shortener written in Python, Django, Django REST Framework, and PostgreSQL.
+This is a simple URL shortener written in Python, Django, Django REST Framework, Docker and PostgreSQL.

 ## Documentation